 - The history of any drug use or criminal offenses/history of each parent

-Sometimes the court will take into consideration the wishes of the child (if the child is of a certain age/maturity level).
+In addition, sometimes the court will take into consideration the wishes of the child; for example, if the child is of a certain age/maturity level.

 - Joint Legal Custody

 Parents both participate in making major decisions.